Introduction: Arduino and Circuitry

-Building circuits with multiple circuit components is an important skill that will be very useful to applications in EGR 101 and in future engineering classes at Duke.
-Circuits with an Arduino can be used to provide light through an LED, create noise through a speaker, or power a stepper motor through a PWM signal.
+Building circuits with multiple components is an important skill that will be very useful in EGR 101 and future engineering classes at Duke.
+Circuits with an Arduino can be used for anything from robots to home automation to sensing and data collection.

-Also, please note that while example code and diagrams are given to you for this Instructable, it is important to use the examples to learn how to draw circuit diagrams, create Fritzing circuit diagrams, build physical breadboard circuits, code in the Arduino IDE, and test/troubleshoot the circuit.
+While example code and diagrams are given to you for this Instructable, it is important to use the examples constructively.
+Try to fully understand each example in order to learn the most you can about how to draw circuit diagrams, build circuits, code in the Arduino IDE, and test or troubleshoot your circuits.

 Step 1: Safety